COVID-19 pandemic is laying waste to the global economy.

 Take your time to check how you’re currently holding up.

 Go through your income, bills, receipts, credit/debit card statements, and other financial documents.
 You can use a simple spreadsheet to organize everything.
-If that’s not your thing, check out personal finance apps.
+If that’s not your thing, check out some personal finance apps.

 You can’t go wrong with budgeting solutions such as Mint, Wally, and Acorns.
 These user-friendly platforms streamline many tasks that used to be time-consuming and tedious.
 They can pull and categorize all your transactions in no time.